Chapter 39 : The Will of the Wand

-He looked over at the judge, enduring as he did so the haughty stares of Cyrus and Mr. Kane.
+He looked over at the Judge, enduring as he did so the haughty stares of Cyrus and Mr. Kane.
 "She was a skinny little thing, about twelve feet long.
 Some blokes had tried to steal her eggs, but they broke them instead.
-She was mad as hell and went to kill them all, but they killed her, too."
+She was mad as hell and went to kill them all.
+She killed most of them, but they killed her, too."

 "When I figured out what happened to the dragon, that she was dead, I didn't want the wand anymore.
 I felt guilty, like it was my fault that the dragon died.
 But, that's what he wanted me to feel, isn't it?
 That's how he felt.
 He felt guilty that he went on this trip with these men, and they killed a dragon.
 This special, smart, rare dragon.
 I think that's the Key - that I felt the way he did.

 "Anyway, I want the wand now.
 I saved a friend's life with it.
 It came when I called it.
 It picked me.
 Maybe one time, it picked Cyrus, but now it picks me."

 Liam turned back to the Judge.
 The old man's eyes were on him for a moment, but then he looked away.
 Liam followed his gaze right to the green-eyed witch.
 She was looking at the judge.
 Liam saw her give a brief nod.

 It was some sort of signal between them, for right away, the Judge said, "Thank you, Master Wren, you may return to your seat."

 Pemberton gave Liam a pat on the shoulder as he sat down.
 "Good job, kid," he whispered.
 Liam wanted to tell Pemberton about the signal between the woman and the Judge, but as soon as Liam was seated, the Judge spoke.